New Explicit Constant-Degree Lossless Expanders: Introduction

 \section{Introduction}

 We construct infinite families of constant-degree onesided lossless bipartite expanders with arbitrary constant ratio between the sizes of the left and right vertex sets.
 A lossless expander is defined as a graph for which for all sufficiently small vertex sets, most of the outgoing edges lead to distinct vertices.
-These objects are applicable to various areas of computer science, including error-correcting codes \cite{sipser_expander_1996,lin_c3-locally_2022,lin_good_2022}, proof complexity \cite{ben-sasson_short_2001,alekhnovich_pseudorandom_2004,alekhnovich_lower_2001}, networks and distributed algorithms \cite{peleg_constructing_1989,arora_-line_1996,broder_static_1999,makur_broadcasting_2020}, and compressed sensing \cite{xu_efficient_2007,jafarpour_efficient_2009,indyk_near-optimal_2008}, among others.
+These objects are applicable to various areas of computer science, including networks and distributed algorithms \cite{peleg_constructing_1989,arora_-line_1996,broder_static_1999,makur_broadcasting_2020}, compressed sensing \cite{xu_efficient_2007,jafarpour_efficient_2009,indyk_near-optimal_2008}, error-correcting codes \cite{sipser_expander_1996,lin_c3-locally_2022,lin_good_2022}, and proof complexity \cite{ben-sasson_short_2001,alekhnovich_pseudorandom_2004,alekhnovich_lower_2001}, among others.

-While constant-degree random graphs give lossless expanders with high probability, the only previously known explicit construction was obtained by Capalbo, Reingold, Vadhan, and Wigderson \cite{capalbo_randomness_2002}, using a fairly involved form of the zigzag product \cite{reingold_entropy_2002}.
+While constant-degree random graphs give lossless expanders with high probability, the only previously known explicit construction\footnote{Shortly after our paper was posted online, a similar result obtained independently and concurrently was posted in \cite{cohen_hdx_2023}; see Remark~\ref{remark:concurrent}.} was obtained by Capalbo, Reingold, Vadhan, and Wigderson \cite{capalbo_randomness_2002}, using a fairly involved form of the zigzag product \cite{reingold_entropy_2002}.
 Therefore given the numerous applications of lossless expanders described above, it is desirable to have additional, simpler explicit constructions.
-A new such construction is the main result of this paper.
+A new such construction, which simplifies the construction of \cite{capalbo_randomness_2002}, is the main result of this paper.

 Unlike lossless expanders, there are numerous known explicit constructions of spectral expanders (e.g.~\cite{margulis_explicit_1973,lubotzky_ramanujan_1988,morgenstern_existence_1994,reingold_entropy_2002,ben-aroya_combinatorial_2011,kaufman_construction_2018}), which are defined as graphs with no large nontrivial eigenvalues of the adjacency matrix.
 Yet Kahale~\cite{kahale_eigenvalues_1995} showed that even optimal spectral expanders can fail to exhibit lossless expansion.
 Hence constructions of lossless expanders must rely on different techniques.